OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

-# Creating Client-Side Only Apps with Angular, ADAL & Office 365 APIs
+# Creating Client-Side Only Apps with Angular, ADAL & Microsoft Graph API
 In this lab, you will take an existing web application built with [Angular](http://www.angularjs.org) that uses static JSON files as it's data source and add two things:

 - Secure multiple routes in the application using the ADAL JS library for Azure Active Directory to take advantage of the OAuth2 Implicit Flow.
-- Replace existing calls to static JSON files to use the SharePoint Online REST & Office 365 Files APIs, taking advantage of their support for CORS.
+- Replace existing calls to static JSON files to use the SharePoint Online REST & Microsoft Graph API, taking advantage of their support for CORS.

 The important take-away from this lab is to understand how you can create a 100% client-side application that is secured (with Azure AD) and leverages data in Office 365 using the REST APIs that support CORS.

 ## Prerequisites
-1. You must have an Office 365 tenant complete this lab.
+1. You must have an Office 365 tenant to complete this lab.
 If you do not have one, the lab for **[O3651-7 Setting up your Developer environment in Office 365](https://github.com/OfficeDev/TrainingContent/blob/master/O3651/O3651-5%20Getting%20started%20with%20Office%20365%20APIs/Lab.md)** shows you how to obtain a trial.
 1. You must have [node.js](http://nodejs.org/) installed on your development environment.
-You can get node.js from the [downloads](http://nodejs.org/download/) section on their site.
-Certain [node.js packages](https://www.npmjs.org) available via [NPM](https://www.npmjs.org) will be used in creating this Office App.
+You can get node.js from the [downloads](http://nodejs.org/en/download/) section on their site.
+Certain [node.js packages](https://www.npmjs.org) available via [NPM](https://www.npmjs.org) will be used in creating this Client-Side only App.
 1. You will need [git](http://git-scm.com/) installed, it's a requirement for [bower](http://bower.io).
 You can get git from the [downloads](http://git-scm.com/downloads) section on their web site.
 1. You will need a text editor for this lab.
 The editor **[Brackets](http://www.brackets.io)** is used in this lab.